 Information sheets for young people contain practical tips on how they can get involved in organisations and the community, organise an event, become a volunteer or even apply for a grant.
 Information sheets for organisations contain tips and ideas on how to include young people in consultations, decision making and opportunities to influence change to increase success.

 WA Youth Awards

-WA Youth Awards recognise West Australians aged 12 to 25 years for their contribution to the community, as well as individuals and organisations that work with and support the State’s young people.
-The 2016 WA Youth Awards were presented by the
+The annual WA Youth Awards recognise Western Australians aged 12 to 25 years for their contribution to the community, as well as individuals and organisations that work with and support the State’s young people.
+The 2017 WA Youth Awards were presented by the

-Youth Affairs Council of WA in partnership with DLGC, and supported by Lotterywest at a ceremony on Friday 25 November.
+Youth Affairs Council of WA in partnership with the Department of Communities, and supported by Lotterywest, at a ceremony in October.